MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 * Peer: this is the peer you started in step 9.
 We will expose this using an NLB below (NLB because peers communicate using gRPC)
 * CA: this is the CA you started in step 8.
 We will expose this using an ELB below (ELB because the CA server exposes a REST API)

+Before we continue, there is a bug in EKS that requires us to edit an IAM policy.
+A missing permission in an EKS role currently prevents the creation of load balancers, so we will edit the EKS role manually and add the permission.

+In the IAM Console, in the account containing your EKS cluster, find the role starting with `EKS-eks-fabric-ServiceRol-AWS`.
+In my account this is `arn:aws:iam::123456789012:role/EKS-eks-fabric-ServiceRol-AWSServiceRoleForAmazonE-1XD9JDMQKT7F9`.
+In the Permissions tab, find the policy titled `EKS-eks-fabric-ServiceRole-NLB`.
+Select JSON, then Edit Policy.
+Add this permission to the policy: "iam:CreateServiceLinkedRole".
+Make sure to use the same indents, and include a comma if necessary.
+Review and save the policy.

 Let's create the AWS Network Load Balancer (NLB) endpoints for the peer and the ca. The K8s YAML files to create these would have been generated for you.
 On your EC2 bastion instance (make sure you're on the EC2 instance, and not 'exec'd into the register container) replace the org numbers below to match yours, and the name of the peer (i.e. michaelpeer) to match your own.